KaustubhaRam/CODSOFT/README.md

 <div>
 <h2>Task 2 Movie Rating Prediction </h2><br>
 Predict the rating of a movie given year of release, number of votes,duration and mean rating of genre,director, actor_1,actor_2,actor_3<br>
-Linear Regression Model and Random Forest Regressor Model were used to predict the outcomres and the r2_score was compared and the better model was used to predict random input.<br>
+Linear Regression Model and Random Forest Regressor Model were used to predict the outcomes and the r2_score was compared and the better model was used to predict random input.<br>
 </div>
 <div>
 <h2>Task 3 Iris Classification </h2><br>